manassaloi/manassaloi.github.io/_posts/2025-05-24-dont-copy-tbpn.markdown

 title:  "Don't copy TBPN"
 ---

-I saw Kunal Bahl tweet we should build the TBPN for India.
+I saw someone tweet we should build the TBPN for India.
 As someone who's followed TBPN from day one, let me be clear: you can't build TBPN.
 It's an N-of-1 product.

 This reminds me of when the 'Derek Guy' was blowing up on Twitter.
 People said: "If you want to grow fast today, just do what this menswear guy is doing."
 However, the problem is: you're not him.
 You didn't grow up obsessed with men's fashion since you were a teenager.
 You didn't spend a decade watching, learning, critiquing, and fighting with people online.
 You will never have his deep knowledge of menswear, his biting tone, and years of immersion in fashion.